KANIKSU COMMUNITY HEALTH

 • Patient Feedback Form

 In the Care Management program you will be assigned a Care Manager who will act as your own personal health coach.
 Your Care Manager will get to know you and your needs in depth and discover new ways to help you successfully achieve a more healthy lifestyle.
-This relationship will be focused on learning about you as an individual, you life and health goals, past treatment experiences and preferences, your strengths and weaknesses, and any other health barriers you face.
+This relationship will be focused on learning about you as an individual, your life and health goals, past treatment experiences and preferences, your strengths and weaknesses, and any other health barriers you face.

 The choice to change your health is in your hands, and your Kaniksu Community Health Care Manager is here to help make the process easier for you.